Fan Control and Power Management

 If your output looks similar — cool CPU but loud fan — this guide will fix it.

-Solution — Three Tools to Install
+Solution — Tools to Install (Primarily for Zorin OS)

 Tool 1: thinkfan (Primary Fix — Controls the Fan)